 - Deal with the request for repair process or waivers.

 - Obtain other waivers where applicable.

 - Coordinate the final walk-through.

 - Audit the file before the close of escrow to ensure all paperwork is complete.

 - Ensure tax withholding exemptions, such as Foreign Investment in Real Property Tax Act (FIRPTA), are complete.

-- Create a complete file for the client, typically in electronic format, which will help with IRS filings the following April.
+- Create a complete file for the client, typically in electronic format, which will help IRS filings the following April.

 The primary role of the Transaction Coordinator is to ensure a smooth transaction of all client deals from contract to closing.
-Working closely all parties in each transaction, they assist in providing useful & detailed information and action plans, process contractual documents and disclosures, watch deadlines, order and coordinate inspections.
+Working closely with all parties in each transaction, they assist in providing useful & detailed information and action plans, process contractual documents and disclosures, watch deadlines, order and coordinate inspections.